 Authorities Act), the Foreign Service Act of 1980 (P.L.
 96-465), and the Foreign Assistance Act of 1961 (P.L.
 87-195; hereinafter the FAA), among others.
 This report identifies the statutory authorities that correspond with each component account.
 A list of these major acts, and cross-references to their location in the U.S. Code, are in the Appendix.
-For information on SFOPS funding levels, trends, and congressional action, see CRS Report R47070, Department of State, Foreign Operations, and Related Programs: FY2023 Budget and Appropriations, by Emily M. McCabe and Cory R. Gill.
+For information on SFOPS funding levels, trends, and congressional action, see CRS Report R47579, Department of State, Foreign Operations, and Related Programs: FY2024 Budget and Appropriations.

-FY2023 SFOPS Appropriations: Key Considerations2
+FY2024 SFOPS Appropriations: Key Considerations2